 Ratatouille is essentially a stew of vegetables (including tomatoes of course), and this can be made with both roasted vegetables, and by stewing.
 Both are delicious.

 This roasted vegetable ratatouille recipe takes a traditional garden stew and amps it up by caramelizing the vegetables.
 Tossed with a simple roasted garlic oil, this ratatouille is simple and quick; it can be done in less than one hour.

-The stewed version originated as a poor man’s dish in Nice.
+The stewed version originated as a budget-friendly dish in Nice.
 This version lightly caramelizes the onions and peppers before adding them to the rest of the dish, giving it a fantastic complex flavor without much additional effort.

 02 of 05